 - One live stage-show had the Imagin "losing" their voices, with Ryotaro and Yuto having to "recover" them by naming the voice actors.
 An impatient Yuto mixes up Kintaros and Ryutaros' actors, resulting in a Kansai-accented Ryuta ("Can't hear yer answer!")

 - The female lead of Kamen Rider Double Akiko Narumi (portrayed by Osaka-born Hikaru Yamamoto) played up her native accent, as well as her love of takoyaki.

 - The Nightmare Dopant arc has Akiko put in a dream where she's back in Osaka, along with Shotaro, Phillip, and Ryu, all of whom take on stereotypical Osakan accents and personalities.

-- Another Sentai example would be Uesugi Minoru from Gekisou Sentai Carranger.
-He's also The Idiot From Osaka, but it's blunted a bit because the entire team is...quirky, to say the least.
+- Another Super Sentai example would be Uesugi Minoru from Gekisou Sentai Carranger.
+He's also The Idiot from Osaka, but it's blunted a bit because the entire team is...quirky, to say the least.

 - In GARO Gaiden, the usually mute Kodama speaks for the first time, and Kaoru thinks it's Kansai-ben... it's actually Surprisingly Good English.